Mari religion

-Mari religion (Чимарий йӱла), also called Mari paganism, is the ethnic religion of the Mari people, a Volga Finnic ethnic group based in the republic of Mari El, in Russia.
+Mari religion (Чимарий йӱла), also called Mari paganism, is the ethnic religion of the Mari people, a Volga Finnic ethnic group based in Mari El, a republic of Russia.
 The religion has undergone changes over time, particularly under the influence of neighbouring monotheisms.
 In the last few decades, while keeping its traditional features in the countryside, an organised neopagan revival has taken place.

 History

 Compared to neighbouring ethnic groups, Mari traditions are more archaic, albeit with influence from Islam in the Middle Ages and later Russian Orthodox Christianity in the early Modern period.
 In the 16th century, Mari territory functioned as a buffer between the Russian Empire and the Kazan Khanate before it came under Russian control during the Russo-Kazan Wars.
 When the Mari were incorporated into the Russian Empire, they were nominally converted to Christianity, but mostly continued to practice their old ethnic religion.
 Russian missionary efforts in the 17th–18th centuries attempted to fully convert the Mari population to Orthodoxy through coercion and exemption from taxes and military service.
 Some Mari fled to Bashkiria to avoid Christianisation.
 By the early 19th century, all peoples of the Middle Volga had been baptised.
 Christianity became more established on the highland side of the Volga river compared to the northern "meadow" side, where traditional sacrifices continued.
 In the 18th and 19th centuries, Mari religion was known to be regionally varied, and a coherent sense of Mari ethnic identity did not develop until the early 19th century.

 Until 1887, mass public prayers took place regularly.
 While the Mari retained their traditional religion, pressure to assimilate into Orthodox Russian culture remained through the 19th century.
 A revival and reformist movement known as Kugu-sorta ("Great Candle") started in the 1870s, and gained influence among Mari into the early 20th century.
 Following the Bolshevik Revolution, Mari revivalists declared independence and called for the expulsion of Slavs in Mari territory; the Bolsheviks soon defeated them and imprisoned Mari intellectuals.
 Under Soviet rule, Mari religion and language was repressed, including through settlement of ethnic Russians in the area.
 Despite repressive policies, many aspects of Mari tradition were preserved.

 In the 1980s and 1990s, Mari traditional religion saw another revival and new organisations were formed.
 In 1991 the Center for Mari Traditional Belief, also called Oshmarii-Chimarii ("White Mari" or "Clean Mari"), was registered and the first worship centre was established in Moscow.
 Public rituals, which had ceased under Soviet leadership, also began again.
 The revival was characterised by the creation of formal institutions adapted to urban settings.
 Russian historian and ethnologist Victor Schnirelmann describes it as "an attempt to build a national religion".
 The neopagan revival in Mari El has been closely associated with Mari Ushem, a democratic nationalist organisation which seeks to revive the Mari language and culture.